Chenghuexin/Obsidian_backup/Paper/2-Literature notes/3D Medical image segmentation using parallel transformers.md

 structure, resulting in richer interactions between
 the individual dimensions of the input vector than
 is possible with a linear transformation.

+The differences between
+the input and context vector motivate their sepa-
+rate treatment in the PRU architecture.